How to implement a discrete integrator in LTSPICE

 - In the "Select Component Symbol" dialog box.
 1st, select the folder where your LTSPICE schematic is saved.
 2nd, select the "integrator" from the list then click the OK button.

-- Lastly, click anywhere in the schematic to place the integrator component.
+Select Component Symbol - Lastly, click anywhere in the schematic to place the integrator component.

 Pin Definition